Parikh's theorem

-Parikh's theorem in theoretical computer science says that if one looks only at the number of occurrences of each terminal symbol in a context-free language, without regard to their order, then the language is indistinguishable from a regular language.
+In theoretical computer science, Parikh's theorem states that if one looks only at the number of occurrences of each terminal symbol in a context-free language, without regard to their order, then the language is indistinguishable from a regular language.
 It is useful for deciding that strings with a given number of terminals are not accepted by a context-free grammar.
 It was first proved by Rohit Parikh in 1961 and republished in 1966.